Cod-e-Codes/test-repo/README.md

   - Ensure server and client are both up to date and using compatible protocols.
 - **Messages not showing or chat not updating**
   - Check your WebSocket connection and server logs for errors.
+- **Old messages missing from chat history**
+  - The server database only keeps the most recent 1000 messages.
+Older messages are automatically deleted.
 - **Too many users in user list**
   - Only up to 20 users are shown, with a styled `+N more` indicator if more are online.
 - **Cross-platform**: Runs on Linux, macOS, and Windows terminals